jancgreyling/AE_772_892/README.md

   * Conduct basic EDA on an agricultural dataset.

 Assignment: Conduct EDA on an agricultural dataset in groups of two using various visualization techniques.

 ---

-## Week 4: Merging and joining data

----